ieeevr/2021/attend/virbela-instructions/index.md

         </ul>

         <p>
             If you Accepted the email invitation that was sent to you, you should not need to use the registration feature on the login screen of the iLRN Virtual Campus application.
-However, if you did not receive the email (make sure you check your spam!), you can attempt to register yourself, but you must <b> make sure you use the same email address </b> you used to register IEEE VR 2021.
+However, if you did not receive the email (make sure you check your spam!), you can attempt to register yourself, but you must <b style="font-size: 1em;color: black"> make sure you use the same email address </b> you used to register IEEE VR 2021.
 (Otherwise, upon entry to the Virutal Campus you will not have access to the rooms/spaces designated for the conference.).
 You will also be prompted to enter other information, including your name and organization (or institution).
 Following registration, you will be automatically redirected to the login screen where you can login with your new account.
         </p>

         <!--    image here -->